Josiah: Family

 According to the biblical narrative, Josiah was the son of King Amon of Judah and Jedidah, daughter of Adaiah of Bozkath.
 His grandfather Manasseh was one of the kings blamed for turning away from the worship of Yahweh.
 Manasseh adapted the Temple for idolatrous worship.
 Josiah's great-grandfather was King Hezekiah, a noted reformer also respected by the biblical writers as having "done what was right in the sight of the LORD, as David had done." in 2 Kings 18:3 and 2 Chronicles 29:2.

 According to 1 Chronicles 3:15, 2 Kings 23:31 and 36, 2 Kings 24:18, Josiah had four sons: Johanan and Eliakim (born c.
-634 BCE), whose mother was Zebidah, the daughter of Pedaiah of Ruma; and Shallum (633/632 BCE) and Mattanyahu (c.
-618 BCE), whose mother was Hamutal, the daughter of Jeremiah of Libnah.
-Eliakim had his name changed by the Saïte pharoah Necho II to Jehoiakim according to 2 Kings 23:34.
+634 BC), whose mother was Zebidah, the daughter of Pedaiah of Ruma; and Shallum (633/632 BC) and Mattanyahu (c.
+618 BC), whose mother was Hamutal, the daughter of Jeremiah of Libnah.
+Eliakim had his name changed by the Saïte pharaoh Necho II to Jehoiakim according to 2 Kings 23:34.

 Shallum, his third son, succeeded Josiah as Jehoahaz according to 1 Chronicles 3:15 and Jeremiah 22:11.
 Eliakim succeeded Shallum as Jehoiakim in 2 Chronicles 36:4, and he was succeeded by his son Jeconiah in 2 Chronicles 36:8.
 Jeconiah was succeeded to the throne by his uncle Mattanyahu, under the name Zedekiah in 2 Kings 24:17.
 Zedekiah was the last king of Judah before the kingdom was conquered by the Neo-Babylonian Empire and the Babylonian captivity began.